Best Time to Visit

 Hungary can be visited visa-free for up to 90 days by citizens of most European countries, Australia, New Zealand, Japan, South Korea, Taiwan, Malaysia, Israel, UAE and most countries in America.
 If you are unsure whether or not you need to apply for a visa, we recommend that you contact the embassy or consulate in your country.
 International (non-Schengen) travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
 Citizens of Schengen countries can travel without a passport, but must have a valid ID with them during their stay.

-Liszt Ferenc International Airport lies 16 km southeast of the city, and there are various means of transport linking it with the city centre.
+Budapest Ferenc Liszt International Airport (BUD) lies 16 km southeast of the city, and there are various means of transport linking it with the city centre.
 You can either take Metro 3 towards Kőbánya-Kispest and change to bus 200E using your standard pass or ticket, or take the direct bus 100E right from the city centre, in which case a special fare applies.

 Address: 1185 Budapest